banisterious/obsidian-oneirometrics/PROJECT_OVERVIEW.md

 - Advanced data visualization
 - Custom metric definitions
 - Export/import functionality
+  - CSV export with filtering
+  - Summary and detailed exports
+  - Custom column selection
+  - Date range filtering
 - Integration with other Obsidian plugins
 - Enhanced search and filtering
 - Statistical analysis tools
 - **Settings callout preview and copy:** As the user enters a callout name and specifies a nesting level (e.g., 2 or `>>`), another field shows a live preview of the full callout as it would appear in markdown (with metrics and values), and allows the user to copy the code for use in their notes.
+- **Folder Selection Mode:** Add a toggle in Settings to switch between "Scrape Notes" and "Scrape Folder" modes.
+When in Folder mode, add a "Choose Folder" field with autocomplete based on existing folders.
+- **UI Text Update:** Rename "Select Notes" to "Choose Notes" for better clarity.
 - ### Planned Feature: Metric Descriptions Section
 - **Planned folder selection:** In the future, users will be able to select folders in the Selected Notes field to include all notes within those folders for metric scraping.